VAR logo English

 Life

-We start from the observation that ours is a universe that started, and continues to be, thermodynamically far from equilbrium.
+We start from the observation that ours is a universe that started thermodynamically far from equilbrium, and continues to be so.
 Energy is forever flowing from the regions of abundance to the regions of dearth.
 That flow inevitably creates temporary structures on its way.
-This chapter, therefore, discusses side-pans, and the emergence of structure.
+This chapter consequently discusses canal side-pans, and the emergence of structure.
 There is a suggestion that what we perceive by the notion of Will is the ability of one out-of-equilibrium system to push another to a new out-of-equilibrium state.
 At the end of the chapter, the question arises as to whether the rate of build up of new structure can be quantified, and is what many propose as a fourth law of thermodynamics.

 Emergence of structure under the second law of thermodynamics

-If only one medium is involved, it can be analysed like the side-pans on a canal system; if a second medium is involved (such as sand being moved around by a water-current) it can be analysed through the work that is being done on the second medium; beyond that, the calculation is more complicated.
-If the second law of thermodynamics is likened to a canal system, then proposed fourth law of thermodynamics is like one with side-pans.
-If the side-pan has infinite surface area, it can be infinitesimally shallow, set at any height (such as the half-way level for the canal lock) but needs to be deeper (both upwards and downwards) near the lock itself, tailing off exponentially further away, to allow for the finite speed of water waves entering or leaving the lock.
-Changing the material, the limit becomes related to the speed of sound in that material; changing it again, to an electron fluid in a parallel-plate capacitor, and the limit becomes related to the speed of light scaled by the constants of the dielectric.
+If the second law of thermodynamics is likened to a canal system, then the proposed fourth law of thermodynamics is like one with side-pans.
+If the side-pan has infinite surface area, it can be infinitesimally shallow, set at any height (for the same reason that the read-out of a water clock can be equivalently on the upper or the lower reservoir, but normally set at the half-way level for the canal lock).
+However, it needs to be deeper (both upwards and downwards) near the lock itself, tailing off exponentially (in the simplest cases, quadratically) further away (the spatial equivalent of half-life), to allow for the finite speed of water waves entering or leaving the lock.
+Changing the material in this thought-experiment, the limit becomes related to the speed of sound in that material; changing it again, to an electron fluid in a parallel-plate capacitor, and the limit becomes related to the speed of light scaled by the constants of the dielectric.
 Thus, even in the absence of convergent forces, memory behaviour is inevitable: as soon as a system consists of more than one component (such as atoms in a crystal, or stars in a galaxy) any probing (such as by a hot body) of the state of the whole system will obtain an almost immediate result from the nearest component, but the time-delayed result from the components further away.
 As soon as there is latency, there is memory.
 The ultimate latency in the universe is the one attributed to the speed of causality, c.
-Delay-line memory is inevitable whenever communication is attempted in space, as astronomers note.
+Delay-line memory is inevitable whenever communication is attempted in space, as astronomers routinely note.
+If only one medium is involved, it can be analysed like the side-pans on a canal system; if a second medium is involved (such as sand being moved around by a water-current) it can be analysed through the work that is being done on the second medium; beyond that, the calculation is more complicated.

 Looking for a possible definition for life

 There are many proposed definitions for what distinguishes life from non-life, many of which attach importance to genetics and inheritance.
 However, inheritance is just one particularly effective mechanism for implementing the convergent processes of memory.
-Self-sustaining structures are formed, such as Bénard cells (NS, 05-Oct-2002, p30) and the braid plains that form when a head of water is discharged down a sandy beach (NS, 02-Sep-2000, p97).
+However, even without these, self-sustaining structures are formed, standing-waves in the design space, such as Bénard cells (NS, 05-Oct-2002, p30) and the braid plains that form when a head of water is discharged down a sandy beach (NS, 02-Sep-2000, p97).
 Where there is convergence, the patterns become established and stable, including examples like valleys and waterfalls (NS, 23-Mar-2019, p20), planetary weather systems (NS, 06-Oct-2001, p38), catalysed formation of planets (NS, 23-Mar-2019, p15), auto-catalytic chemical reactions (NS, 21-Jan-2012, p32).
 This leads on to protein-based life (NS, 09-Jun-2001, p32), convergent evolution (NS, 21-Jan-2012, p35), and stable ecosystems, and in the extreme, controversially encapsulated in the Gaia hypothesis (NS, 23-Mar-2019, p34).

 Evolution